Neethu9074/carbon/README.md

   * [I am getting flow type checking errors even though everything should be fine?](#i-am-getting-flow-type-checking-errors-even-though-everything-should-be-fine)

 <!-- tocstop -->

-## Branching Model
-We are using the [Git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model in ui-client.

 ## Getting Started
 You need to have Node.js installed in order to execute the build, tests and the development mode.
 OS X and Linux users should install Node.js via the